KurdyMalloy/CKEasyWifiConfig/README.md

 	}

 ## Limitations ##
 The SD card library only supports file names in the 8.3 format.
-So your configuration file and any sub-folder that you want to put it in, needs to have a name in this format.
+So your configuration file and any sub-folder that you want to put it in, need to have a name in this format.

 Due to some architecture differences; this library is not really suitable for the arduino platform.
 The arduino has a very different memory model especially to store static stuff into the flash memory (PROGMEM).
 This code was not designed with that in mind and take fully advantage of the fact that the PIC architecture is much easier to code for.
 Also since there is a lot more space available on the chipKIT platform, more time was spent developing for the usability of the library than on trying to reduce its size.
+The dependency to the Digilent networking libraries is also a factor to the non-portability of the library.

 ## Praise##
 I know that there was a lot of critics in the forums in regards to the compatibility of the chipKIT environment with the Arduino.
 But looking at some of the files under the hood of mpide I realized the amount of work necessary to bring this to life.
 I really think that this is quite an achievement.